Ked-Air

 Ked-Air was a planned airline based in Alor Star, Malaysia operating domestic service.
 The company officially ceased operations in 2006.

 History

+The airlines was founded in mid-2003, and were planned to operate, but due to low passenger, the project becoming delay on September 2003.

-The airline was established in January 2004 and purposed to start its operations on 20 January 2004.
+In November 2004, Ked-Air was purposed to start its operations on 20 January 2004.
 It was also seeking to buy defunct Malaysian airline Pelangi Air.

-Services
+Destination

 Ked-Air planned to commenced regional service between Alor Star and Medan, Indonesia.
 However, as of late 2006, the operation has been ceased.